 RULE 4.
-Anti-Discrimination, Anti-Harassment and Anti-Bullying: Students are prohibited from engaging in unlawful discrimination, harassment and bullying in violation of the school's anti-discrimination, anti-harassment and anti-bullying policies set forth in attached Appendix C.

-Minimum: Restorative Conversation and/or Missed recess or other activity

-Maximum: 10 day OSS with possible recommendation of expulsion to superintendent.
+Anti-Discrimination, Anti-Harassment and Anti-Bullying: Students are prohibited from engaging in unlawful discrimination, harassment and bullying in violation of the school's anti-discrimination, anti-harassment and anti-bullying policies set forth in attached Appendix C. Minimum: Restorative Conversation and/or Missed participation in school activities Maximum: 10 day OSS with possible recommendation of expulsion to superintendent.